A Longitudinal Measurement Study of Log4Shell Exploitation from a Reactive Network Telescope: Analysis and Discussion

 \section{Analysis and Discussion}

-This section presents an in-depth analysis of Log4Shell-related traffic observed by an Indian network telescope.
+This section presents an in-depth analysis of Log4Shell-related traffic observed by an Indian NT.
 Building upon prior global measurement studies that focused on the immediate post-disclosure phase, our analysis emphasizes the long-term persistence, evolution, and regional characteristics of exploit activity.
 Using the proposed multi-stage decoding and detection pipeline, we examine temporal trends, payload characteristics, source network behavior, and geographic distribution of Log4j exploitation attempts.
 The discussion contextualizes these findings within the broader Internet threat landscape and highlights deviations from earlier observations reported during the initial outbreak period.
+All the country names are abbreviated using ISO 3166-1 alpha-2 country codes for clarity.